Job no: 96133-FA

 The Annual Security and Fire Safety Report contains current campus safety and disciplinary policies, crime statistics for the previous 3 calendar years, and on-campus student housing fire safety policies and fire statistics for the previous 3 calendar years.
 UW-Madison will provide a paper copy upon request; please contact the University of Wisconsin Police Department.

-Advertised: Oct 8 2018 Central Daylight Time
+Applications Open: Oct 8 2018 Central Daylight Time